Tsim Sha Tsui East Promenade

 The Avenue of the Stars, located on the spectacular Tsim Sha Tsui East Promenade, pays homage to the Hong Kong film industry and its...

 InterContinental Lobby Lounge

-Soaring plate glass and an unbeatable waterfront location make this one of the best spots to soak up that Hong Kong Island skyline and...
+Soaring plate glass and an unbeatable waterfront location make this one of the best spots to soak up the Hong Kong Island skyline and...

-At this first-rate steakhouse, the imported beef exhilarates, and there are trimmings to enhance your experience – a flight of eight...
+At this first-rate steakhouse, the imported beef exhilarates, and there are trimmings to enhance your experience such as a flight of...